Natalie and Isaac, my two peas in a pod,

 The course was created and will be taught by Rev. Dr. Paul Gibson.
 Paul holds a Doctorate in Marriage and Family Counseling, is a regular contributor to Start Marriage Right at http://www.startmarriageright.com/author/paul-gibson/, and is currently working on publishing the course as a marriage curriculum.

 Do I Have to Register to Attend?
 How Do I Register?

 No registration is required, but it is encouraged.
-Go to www.paulbgibson.com (desktop) to register.
+Go to www.paulbgibson.com and register on the site's homepage.